Why SVG is so cool (or: what happens when you're late to the party on something)

 This post is more confessional than anything else.
-As I mentioned in my post about what I want to learn in 2014, one of the things I wanted to learn more about was SVG – Scalable Vector Graphics.
+In 2014 one of the things I wanted to learn more about was SVG - Scalable Vector Graphics.

 Man, am I late to this party.

 I will confess that until very recently, I really didn’t know much about SVG, and had not really explored it or understood it.
 I knew the basic idea that it was a web-native vector format, and they were scalable, but that was about it.
 I also knew that IE8 and below didn’t support it, and as my day job still requires supporting IE8, I kind of ignored it as ‘not usable’ right now.

 The “aha!” moment for me was when it dawned on me - SVG elements are composed of child elements which are styleable and scriptable!